About Our TeamThe staff that makes Frontline work

 Senior Addiction Practitioner

-Sabrina has a degree in Social Care, a Diploma in Childcare and a FETAC level 5 in Nursing Studies.
-Sabrina has experience of working in the community with vulnerable adults and children in many different settings.
+Sabrina has an honours degree in Social Care, a Diploma in Childcare and a Level 7 Certificate in Addiction Studies.
+She has experience of working in the community with vulnerable adults and children in many different settings.

 Community Prison Links Practitioner